Gaiziņkalns Nature Park: Characteristics

-Gaizinkalns and the surrounding hills have steep slopes overgrown with forest.
+Gaiziņkalns and the surrounding hills have steep slopes overgrown with forest.
 The forest covers 70% of the park territory.
 These are mainly spruce or small oak and birch groves.
 Half of the 25 highest peaks of Latvia, which exceed 270 meters above sea level, are located in the park or near it territory.
 Gaizinkalns Nature Park belongs to the Vestiena Protected Landscape.

 History

 The summit of Gaizinkalns has been protected since 1957, while the entire hill has been protected since 1977.
 Gaizinkalns Nature Park in its current area (2026 ha) was founded in 1987.
 The current status of the nature park is determined by the "Regulations on Nature Parks" adopted by the Cabinet of Ministers of the Republic of Latvia on 2 March 1999.
 On 14 December 2012, the 45 meter high Gaizinkalns observation tower, which has been built during the Soviet era in Latvia, was blown up.

 Flora

 Among the protected plant species are Androsace filiformis, Corallorhiza trifida, Dactylorhiza incarnata, Cardamine bulbifera, Myriophyllum alterniflorum, Salix myrtilloides, Agrimonia pilosa, Conioselinum tataricum, Primula farinosa, Iris sibirica, Gladiolus imbricatus, Platanthera chlorantha, Dactylorhiza maculata, Dactylorhiza majalis subsp. baltica and Dactylorhiza incarnata.
 Lichens such as Pleurosticta acetabulum and Arthonia vinosa also grow there.